Processor power sequencing

 For a high level of flexibility, GCB sequencing can be used.
 Here each PoL converter can communicate with others in a group through a dedicated serial General Communications Bus to set any programmed sequence and timing, which can then be altered without any hardware changes through PMBus commands.
 Enable pins of devices can be paralleled to give an overall start/stop command through either a CTRL signal or PMBus control, and up to 32 PoL converters can be connected this way, covering all realistic scenarios.
 This additionally allows simultaneous functionality such as fault spreading, phase add/drop, broadcast margin and broadcast enable, along with monitoring of temperature, load current and any fault occurrences.

 Sometimes it is the relative value of IC start-up and shut-down voltages which is important, with limits to differences between rails rather than absolute values.
-This is addressed with a voltage-tracking mode where the output voltage from a master converter, typically the highest voltage, becomes the regulation reference for others in a group (Figure 4).
-Now master and slave voltages are locked, and rise and fall times are set by the master.
-If the slave needs to be a fixed-output fraction of the master, so called ratio-metric tracking, this is achieved simply with a resistive voltage divider from the master output feeding the slave tracking control input.
+This is addressed with a voltage-tracking mode where the output voltage from a controller converter, typically the highest voltage, becomes the regulation reference for others in a group (Figure 4).
+Now controller and target voltages are locked, and rise and fall times are set by the controller.
+If the target needs to be a fixed-output fraction of the controller, so called ratio-metric tracking, this is achieved simply with a resistive voltage divider from the controller output feeding the target tracking control input.
 The PoL converters must be designed with a VTRACK input to directly control the output voltage.

 Figure 4: PoL converters in tracking mode